Updated: Oct 31, 2019

 - Magnesium: This is a mineral that is responsible for regulating some of the body's major processes.
 Research has found that it does help you sleep; however, it doesn't increase the length of your sleep at all.

 - CBD Oil: Although it's actually a stimulant, taking it a few hours before bedtime seems to help people sleep.
 The mechanism through which it functions is not really understood.

 Insomnia is the inability to get a restful sleep on a chronic basis.
-It’s actually a worldwide problem that effects about 20% of people on average.
-Since some people will need to use some kind of sleep supplement on a long-term basis, it’s important to look for solutions that aren’t addictive and that are healthy.
+It's actually a worldwide problem that effects about 20% of people on average, according to the American Academy of Sleep Medicine.
+Since some people will need to use some kind of sleep supplement on a long-term basis, it's important to look for solutions that aren't addictive and that are healthy.

 As to the question of why insomnia is so prevalent today, some would say that the pace of the modern world overstimulates us and makes it hard for us to wind down at night.
 In addition, all the technology we use with it's bright lights and flashing screens has an impact on how we sleep and how we concentrate.